Bintina/Bintina/README.md

-- 👋 Hi, I’m @Bintina
+- 👋 Hi, I’m @Bintina, a Kotlin first Android Engineer.
 - 👀 I’m interested in Mobile Application Product Design, Android and building websites the gui way.
-- 🌱 I’m currently learning Kotlin
+- 🌱 I’m currently learning JavaScript
 - 💞️ I would love to learn from more experienced developers and work in diverse spaces.
 - 📫 binti@bintinabytes.com
 - bintinabytes.com